 Arts in Health at FMC, Flinders Medical Centre:

-Since early 2009 Heather has been a valued member of the Arts In Health team at Flinders Medical Centre.
-She developed a program “Music for Relaxation” which combines together therapeutic sound elements, soothing music, with mindfulness and meditation practices.
-This program is brought to patients and staff on the wards, and assists patients to relax and rest more deeply, through listening and using sound as a meditation object.
-Seeing patients within a holistic framework, Heather also incorporates in her “Music for Relaxation” program elements of Pastoral Care and Spiritual Care.
+From 2009 to 2022 Heather was a valued member of the Arts In Health team at Flinders Medical Centre.
+During her time there she developed a program “Music for Relaxation” which combines together therapeutic sound elements, soothing music, with mindfulness and meditation practices.
+This program was brought to patients and staff on the wards, and assisted patients to relax and rest more deeply, through listening and using sound as a meditation object.
+Seeing patients within a holistic framework, Heather also incorporated in her “Music for Relaxation” program elements of Pastoral Care and Spiritual Care.

-Heather has been a guest presenter of the Flinders Medical Centre program at the National Arts In Health conference in Canberra, and had her sound therapy featured at the National Rural Health Conference in Adelaide.
-She presented a keynote on “Sound Healing” to the Pagan Society of South Australia, and has been interviewed about Arts in Health and Sound Therapy on ABC’s Radio National on Australia wide radio.
+Heather was a guest presenter of the Flinders Medical Centre program at the National Arts In Health conference in Canberra, and had her sound therapy featured at the National Rural Health Conference in Adelaide.
+She presented a keynote on “Sound Healing” to the Pagan Society of South Australia, as well as sharing a keynote presentation titled “The Art of Listening with Sacred Sound” for the “Being In Tune” ANZACPE Conference held in Adelaide, South Australia, 2019.
+The keynote focuses on Heather’s work within the realms of Arts in Health, Spiritual Care, and Multi-faith Musical Ministry.
+You can hear Heather’s keynote presentation in a Six-Part Playlist at this link.
+She has been interviewed about Arts in Health and Sound Therapy on ABC’s Radio National on Australia wide radio.

 Watch “In The Moment” 2014 film by Harry Tregilgas, Registered Music Therapist at Chris O’Brien Lifehouse & Wollongong Conservatorium of Music.
 Watch it on the Arts in Health at FMC youtube channel https://youtu.be/mIP2FnBQLt4